Tour the Chic '70s-Style Apartment of Ceramicist Rachel Saunders

 What’s been the single most crucial tool or strategy you’ve used to grow your creative business?

 Hiring help!
-Life changing.
-I have a couple amazing assistants who help me in so many important ways and make everything so much more enjoyable.
+Life-changing.
+I have a couple of amazing assistants who help me in so many important ways and make everything so much more enjoyable.

 What’s been the most challenging lesson learnt since you started your business?

 Hire help!
 Before you really need it!
 Many hands make for light work and I think it’s so important to have a support system in every area of life and learn how to delegate tasks to lighten your load to avoid burnout.